Return of the Jedi: Plot

-Luke is brought to the Emperor, who intends to turn him to the dark side.
-He also reveals that Luke's friends on Endor and the rebel fleet are heading into a trap.
-On the forest moon, Han's team is captured by Imperial forces, but the Ewoks counterattack, allowing the rebels to infiltrate the shield generator.
-Meanwhile, with Lando Calrissian piloting the Millennium Falcon, he and Admiral Ackbar lead the rebel assault on the Death Star, finding its shield still active and the Imperial fleet waiting for them.
+Luke is taken to the Emperor, who intends to turn him to the dark side.
+He reveals that Luke's friends on Endor and the rebel fleet are heading into a trap.
+On the forest moon, Han's team is captured by Imperial forces, but the Ewoks counterattack, allowing the Rebels to infiltrate the shield generator.
+Meanwhile, Lando Calrissian and Admiral Ackbar lead the rebel assault on the Death Star, but find its shield still active and the Imperial fleet waiting for them.

-The Emperor reveals to Luke that the Death Star is fully operational and orders the firing of its massive laser, which destroys a rebel starship.
+The Emperor reveals to Luke that the Death Star is fully operational and orders the firing of its superlaser, which begins destroying rebel capital ships.
 He tempts Luke to give in to his anger and embrace the dark side of the Force.
 Luke attacks him, but Vader intervenes, and the two engage in a lightsaber duel.
-During the battle, Vader discovers Leia is his daughter and threatens to turn her to the Dark Side, causing Luke to snap and sever Vader's prosthetic hand in a fit of rage.
-The Emperor orders Luke to kill his father, but Luke, realizing how close he is to suffering his father's fate, refuses.
-In response, the Emperor tortures Luke with Force lightning.
-Unwilling to let his son die, Vader throws the Emperor down a shaft to his demise, but is fatally electrocuted in the process.
+During the battle, Vader learns Luke has a sister, and he threatens to turn her to the dark side.
+Luke becomes enraged and severs Vader's prosthetic hand.
+The Emperor orders Luke to kill his father, but Luke refuses.
+The Emperor then tortures Luke with Force lightning.
+Unwilling to let his son die, Vader throws the Emperor down a shaft to his demise, but is fatally wounded in the process.
 Before dying, Vader asks Luke to remove his mask in a moment of reconciliation.

 After the rebel strike team destroys the shield generator, Lando leads fighter ships into the Death Star's core.
-While the rebel fleet destroys the Imperial command ship, Lando and X-wing pilot Wedge Antilles destroy the Death Star's main reactor and escape before the station explodes.
-Luke cremates Vader's body on Endor before reuniting with his friends.
-As the rebels celebrate their victory, Luke sees the Force spirits of Obi-Wan, Yoda, and a redeemed Anakin standing nearby.
+He and the X-wing pilot Wedge Antilles destroy the station's main reactor, escaping before it explodes.
+Later, Luke cremates Vader's body on Endor before reuniting with his friends.
+As the Rebels celebrate their victory, Luke sees the Force spirits of Obi-Wan, Yoda, and Anakin Skywalker standing nearby.